angusshire/mac-spoofer/README.md

 and the executable will set the named adapter to the new MAC address.

 The new MAC addresss of the adapter is pseud-randomly generated, unless specified.
-You can use the `-s` option to specify a specific address to set the MAC address to, like
+You can use the `-s` option to specify a specific address to set the MAC address too, like

 `changeMACAddress -s <address>`